-The Student Financial Support and Welfare Manager is one of the College's nominated deputies in the absence of the Designated Safeguarding Lead and will attend training commensurate with this role.
+The Safeguarding Coordinators are part of the Safeguarding Team and are the College's nominated deputies in the absence of the Deputy Designated Safeguarding Lead and will attend training commensurate with this role.

 They are responsible for:

-- Supporting the Team Manager Welfare in the delivery of safeguarding training across the College - Attending relevant safeguarding meetings, both internally and externally. - Monitoring safeguarding issues at the Broomfield Hall campus, in liaison with all relevant parties - Managing safeguarding cases - Developing and deliver safeguarding training
+- Supporting the Team Manager Safeguarding in the delivery of safeguarding training across the College - Attending relevant safeguarding meetings, both internally and externally. - Monitoring safeguarding issues, in liaison with all relevant parties